Property Management Marketing Strategies and Ideas

-SEO is not a task that can be completed once and forgotten about.
-It is ongoing and needs to be checked consistently to make sure your efforts are being used efficiently and getting the results needed.
-Ryan Cox, Digital Marketing Manager at J.C.
-Hart Company, advice to any property looking to improve their digital marketing is “No. 1, even if you have to hire outside to do so, do a comprehensive online customer audit of your residents and potential residents.
-Men lie, women lie, numbers don’t.”
+Digital Marketing Manager at J.C.
+Hart Company, Ryan Cox said “No. 1, even if you have to hire outside to do so, do a comprehensive online customer audit of your residents and potential residents.
+Men lie, women lie, numbers don’t” as advice to any property that is looking to improve their digital marketing efforts.

 Have residents send in photos or even a video of how they decorated their unit so prospects can see more than just the staged model.
 Staged models aren’t lived in, seeing the space decorated by residents who are actually living in it gives it more authenticity and makes your property feel more attainable.
 When a prospect is ready to tour, they will have more than just one idea of how the floor plan they are interested in can look.